masc-ucsc/livehd/docs/GitHub-use.md

 Now create a [pull][pull] request through github, and the UCSC/MASC team will review it.

+### Rebase vs No-Rebase

+Rebase creates cleaner logs, but sometimes it gets difficult to fix conflicts with rebase.
+For cases that you are struggling to merge a conflict, you could do this:

+    # undo the failed rebase merge
+    git rebase --abort

+    # make sure that your code changes were committed
+    git commit -a -m"Your commit message"
+    git pull --no-rebase

+    # Fix the conflict without rebase (easier)
+    git commit -a -m"your merge message"
+    git pull --no-rebase
+    git push

 ### Typical git commands

 Clean the directory from any file not in git (it will remove all the files not committed)